tibs/redis-talk/README.rst

 * The 4x3 aspect ratio slides are `<redis-slides-4x3.pdf>`_.
 * The 16x9 aspect ratio slides are `<redis-slides-16x9.pdf>`_.
 * There is a PDF version of the notes per slide in `<notes-per-slide.pdf>`_.

-..
-At the moment, I'm not splitting the notes-per-slide onto individual pages,
-.. so comment out the following:
-..
-..
-Beware that it is set with the information for each slide on a separate (A4)
-..  page.

 Making the PDF and HTML files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~